Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 (Image credit: Lucasfilm)

 This era starts right after Order 66 and is characterized by the darkness and injustice which covers almost the entire galaxy.
-The surviving Jedi are on the run or in hiding, and the Galactic Empire is quickly extending its reach, exploiting the weak and suppressing freedom everywhere they can.
+The surviving Jedi are on the run or in hiding as the Galactic Empire quickly extends its reach, exploiting the weak, and suppressing freedom everywhere they can.
 Only a handful of proto-rebels dare stand against the might of the Emperor's regime.

-A lot of games, comic books, and novels take place during this period, as there's plenty of space to tell stories in which heroes have to dodge and fight against Imperial forces.
-In the current canon, the biggest works released so far are the Star Wars Jedi games, the Obi-Wan Kenobi series, the Han Solo spinoff movie, and The Bad Batch.
+A lot of Star Wars games, comic books, and novels take place during this period, as there's plenty of space to tell stories in which heroes have to dodge and fight against Imperial forces.
+In the current canon, the biggest works released so far are the Star Wars Jedi games, the Obi-Wan Kenobi TV series, the Han Solo spin-off movie, and the animated series The Bad Batch.

 Age of Rebellion (5 BBY – 4 ABY)